March for Australia: Canberra – Captain James Cook Memorial

 Approximately 1,000 people attended the anti-immigration rally in Canberra.
 The march began at the Captain James Cook Memorial at Regatta Point of Lake Burley Griffin before continuing over Commonwealth Avenue Bridge to Parliament House.
 One Nation leader Pauline Hanson and One Nation senator Malcolm Roberts were among the speakers at the rally.

+It was later revealed that NSN member Zachery Hook had served as an organiser and marshal for the event.

 New South Wales

 Echuca/Moama

 An estimated 600 people attended the anti-immigration rally in Echuca/Moama.

 Newcastle – Foreshore Park

 An estimated 500 people attended the anti-immigration rally in Newcastle.
 No arrests occurred at this demonstration.

 Sydney – Belmore Park

-An estimated 15,000 people were at the anti-immigration rally in Sydney, with between 2000 and 3000 people at a coinciding pro-Palestine march according to acting assistant commissioner Scott Tanner.
+An estimated 15,000 people were at the anti-immigration rally in Sydney, with up to 3000 people at a coinciding pro-Palestine march and counter-protest organised by the Palestine Action Group (PAG) according to NSW police.
+Another smaller counter-protest attracted just under 300 people.
 The march began from Belmore Park near Central Station to Victoria Park in Camperdown, where speeches were given.
-NSW Libertarian MP John Ruddick was among the speakers at the rally.
+NSW Libertarian Party MP John Ruddick was among the speakers at the rally.
 One woman was arrested in Hyde Park and was charged with breaching the peace.
+NSW Acting Deputy Police Commissioner Paul McKenna said that NSW force had "worked very closely with the organisers" to lessen any problems that may occur with the march, stating that "they assure us that they want to do things right, that they’re not coming to the city to cause problems or other anti-social behaviours."